Will Wall Street love Snapchat as much as millennials?

 "This is an expensive stock, so I think it's going to be choppy for the next year," he said.

-It's hard to believe what began as a college project for Evan Spiegel at Stanford University has now become a multi-billion dollar, publicly traded company.
+It's hard to believe what began as a college project for Evan Spiegel at Stanford University is now set to become a multi-billion dollar, publicly traded company.

 "With most photo apps on the market advertising ways to make photos prettier or more stylized, we thought there was an opportunity to do something different.
 We wanted a place to share awkward selfies and funny photos with our friends," Evan Spiegel, Snap's co-founder and CEO, said in the company's first blog post on May 9, 2012.
 The app first launched in the App Store in September 2011.